Gray School 1922 - 2007

 For additional space in 1958 (required for increased enrollment as well as Bristol school closure) a small one-room school was moved to the site (the foundation is still there).
 This schoolhouse was later sold and moved off-site and used as a grain bin (John Ford home-quarter).

-The present school was ready for students during the 1964-65 school year - trying to determine month of the move.
+The present school was ready for students during the 1964-65 year (Shirley Moats recalls it being her Grade 9 or 10 year).
 The year began in the old and moved to the new!
 Once again, with two classrooms.
 One with a science lab at the back.
 There was an office/library in between.
 The first teachers in this new school were Doris Kelly and Mrs. Fisher.

 Some years included two rooms; lower grades in one and higher grades in the other.